Kinetic typography: History

 With the advent of film and graphic animation, the possibility of matching text and motion emerged.
-Examples of animated letter-forms appeared as early as 1899 in the advertising work of George Melies.
+Examples of animated letter-forms appeared as early as 1899 in the advertising work of Georges Méliès.
 Early feature films contained temporal typography, but this was largely static text, presented sequentially and subjected to cinematic transitions.
 It was not until the 1960s that opening titles began to feature typography that was truly kinetic.
 Scholars recognize the first feature film to extensively use kinetic typography as Alfred Hitchcock's North by Northwest (1959).
 This film's opening title sequence—created by Saul Bass—contained animated text, featuring credits that "flew" in from off-screen, and finally faded out into the film itself.
 A similar technique was also employed by Bass in Psycho (1960).

 Since then, the use of kinetic typography has become commonplace in film introductory titles and television advertisements.
-More recently, it has been a central feature of numerous television idents, notably Martin Lambie Nairn's first ident for the British Channel 4 television network in use from 1982.
+More recently, it has been a central feature of numerous television idents, notably Martin Lambie-Nairn's first ident for the British Channel 4 television network in use from 1982.